sphinxv1337/Laravel-UPS-Api-mt/README.md

     }
 }
 ```

-Once Laravel UPS Api is installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+The `UpsApiServiceProvider` is auto-discovered and registered by default.
+If needed, you may register it manually by opening up `config/app.php` and adding the following to the `providers` key.

 * `'Ptondereau\LaravelUpsApi\UpsApiServiceProvider'`

-You can register the all or some Ups facade in the `aliases` key of your `config/app.php` file if you like.
+You can register all or some of the Ups facades in the `aliases` key of your `config/app.php` file if you like.

-* `'UpsAddressValidator' => 'Ptondereau\LaravelUpsApi\Facades\UpsAddressValidator'`
+* `'UpsAddressValidation' => 'Ptondereau\LaravelUpsApi\Facades\UpsAddressValidation'`
 * `'UpsLocator' => 'Ptondereau\LaravelUpsApi\Facades\UpsLocator'`
 * `'UpsQuantumView' => 'Ptondereau\LaravelUpsApi\Facades\UpsQuantumView'`
 * `'UpsRate' => 'Ptondereau\LaravelUpsApi\Facades\UpsRate'`